ovokpus/my-bi-gallery/learning-projects.md

 Challenge Question: Do you think we can build this canvas in PowerBI or any other visualization tool that you choose?
 Do you think we can communicate the information shown in the canvas better?

-My solution is here, using a custom PowerBI visual called a `cliclet_slicer`
+My solution is here, using a custom PowerBI visual called a `cliclet_slicer`.
+This solution looks simple on the face of it, but I guarantee you, it is not.

 ![image](https://github.com/ovokpus/my-bi-gallery/blob/main/images/chiclet-slicer.png)